tbdn/d3_network/README.md

 > Used jQuery and jQuery UI for the Range-Slider-Functionality

 ## Usage
+### Optional Preprocessing
+- Export packets from Wireshark as JSON
+- Run the java program Main with the path to the json dump as a parameter
+  - Optional second parameter: Limit the amount of contained links
+- Retrieve preprocessed dump from the "out" folder

 ### General Usage
 - Launch a Webserver inside the root folder at Port 80 or Port 8080
 - Open the file "ip_network.html" inside the layout folder to open the webapp in your favourite Browser (>IE10)